Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles

 \textit{Discussion}.--- In this Letter, we derived the dissipation-coherence trade-off and the TSL for the general stochastic limit cycles in the weak-noise limit by applying the dual observables to the short-time TUR.
-We also generalized the results to the CLE, which has the diffusion coefficient matrix with zero eigenvalues.
-The dissipation-coherence trade-off was conjectured by Santolin and Falasco~\cite{santolin2025dissipation}.
-Our derivation applies even when the conditions that appeared in their derivation for simple cases are not satisfied.
-The TSL had not been considered in the weak-noise limit.
-This new TSL enables us to link quantities derived from deterministic dynamical systems to thermodynamic quantities.
-The duality between the dissipation-coherence trade-off and the TSL with respect to the TUR may help derive the trade-off in the general case beyond the weak-noise limit.
+These trade-offs were generalized to the CLE, which involves the diffusion coefficient matrix with zero eigenvalues.
+We further revealed that the dissipation-coherence trade-off can always be saturated solely by adjusting the diffusion coefficient matrix.
+Our derivation of the dissipation-coherence trade-off extends its applicability beyond the specific cases proved by Santolin and Falasco~\cite{santolin2025dissipation}.
+Unlike the dissipation-coherence trade-off, the TSL had not previously been considered in the weak-noise limit.
+This new TSL establishes a link between quantities derived from deterministic dynamical systems and thermodynamic quantities.

+Verifying the validity of the dissipation-coherence trade-off for systems with finite $\epsilon$ is an important problem.
+As in the case of Markov jump processes~\cite{oberreiter2022universal}, $\mathcal{N}$ can be characterized by the eigenvalues of the Fokker--Planck operator.
+In SM~\cite{SuppMat}, we numerically obtain the steady-state distribution and the eigenvalues of the Fokker--Planck operator by discretizing its adjoint~\cite{houzelstein2025generalized} for several systems.
+Using the steady-state distribution and the eigenvalues, we compute the steady-state EP and $\mathcal{N}$ and verify the dissipation-coherence trade-off.
+We confirm that the dissipation-coherence trade-off is satisfied for all considered systems.
+For certain systems, this trade-off is tighter in the finite-noise case than in the weak-noise limit.

 We also note that developing thermodynamics in the weak-noise limit as a tool for investigating general dynamical systems appears promising.
 For example, we may classify some bifurcations based on the tightness of a thermodynamic trade-off.
 Indeed, the first and second bifurcations in Fig.~\ref{fig:Rossler}(a) may differ qualitatively from a thermodynamic perspective.
 This is because the tightness of the dissipation-coherence trade-off behaves discontinuously at the first bifurcation and continuously at the second, as shown in Fig.~\ref{fig:Rossler}(c).